videojs/video.js/docs/guides/react.md

 }
 ```

-You can then use it like this :
+You can then use it like this:

 ```jsx
 // see https://github.com/videojs/video.js/blob/master/docs/guides/options.md